Scratch has become the world’s largest coding community for kids. In 2016 alone, more than 200 million children made a project with Scratch.

 Our mission is to provide all children, from all backgrounds, with opportunities to imagine, create, and collaborate – so they can shape the world of tomorrow.

-Since 2014, the Scratch Foundation has provided more than 4 million dollars in funding to the Scratch project.
-Through our efforts and the generous financial support of our donors, Scratch reaches millions of kids around the world across 196 countries and in 40 different languages.
+Since 2014, the Scratch Foundation has provided nearly 5 million dollars in funding to the Scratch project.
+Through our efforts and the generous financial support of our donors, Scratch reaches millions of kids around the world across 196 countries and in more than 70 different languages.